Ildiar25/dephokey/README.md

 ---

 ### How to recover your account
-**NOTE: You must have Docker installed and running (see the installation guide) on your computer to enable this function.** \
+**NOTE: You must have Docker installed and running on your computer before to enable this function (see the installation guide).** \
 First, navigate to reset password and write your registered email.
 Then catch the email and write the sended token.
 Finally, complete the text fields form and submit.
 Your password has been changed!